 A Summary Unfortunately, a lot of trusts won't review your full proposal at their meeting.
 There is simply not enough time.
 Instead, one trustee or the administrator will write a summary of the proposal.
 If you write the summary you help the trustees but you also ensure that what gets circulated is a true reflection of your proposal.
-The summary should be 2 to 3 lines long and should include: On the name of the Trust you are applying to A brief description of how you meet their aims The amount you are applying for What this will enable you to do Organisational It is likely that some of the trustees or decision makers will not know anything Background about your organisation.
-This is your opportunity to build credibility and show the Trust that you can be trusted with their money.
-The organisational background should include: Your track record of delivering similar projects Any awards or achievements that are relevant to this proposal Any awards or achievements that are relevant to this proposal Endorsements Critical Challenge Information about anyone else that is involved You then need to set out the problem you are looking to solve, or the Critical Chanelige opportunity you are looking to respond to.
-This should be framed in line with the Trusts own aims and mission - the challenges they are trying to overcome.
-As mentioned above, this should include: Any evidence you have that proves the problem or opportunity

-Why it is urgent (with Trusts receiving so many proposals you need to show why your work needs to be funded now, not in the future).
-The people affected by the problem that will benefit from your work Solution Having set out the challenge you then need to outline the actions you will take to overcome it.
+The summary should be 2 to 3 lines long and should include: The name of the Trust you are applying to A brief description of how you meet their aims The amount you are applying for Organisational What this will enable you to doIt is likely that some of the trustees or decision makers will not know anything Background about your organisation.
+This is your opportunity to build credibility and show Background the Trust that you can be trusted with their money. , The organisational background should include: Your track record of delivering similar projects Any awards or achievements that are relevant to this proposal © Endorsements Cuiti and Chadlanana Information about anyone else that is involved Critical Challenge You then need to set out the problem you are looking to solve, or the opportunity you are looking to respond to.
+This should be framed in line with the Trusts own aims and mission - the challenges they are trying to overcome. the masts own and anathmission and chancinges they are trying to overcome.
+As mentioned above, this should include: Any evidence you have that proves the problem or opportunity Why it is urgent (with Trusts receiving so many proposals you need to show why your work needs to be funded now, not in the future).
+A1 The people affected by the problem that will benefit from your work Alternative Having set out the challenge you then need to outline the actions you will take Approach and Specific Steps to overcome it.
 End Results and Trusts provide one of the biggest and most efficient networks to circulate Evaluation learning within the sector.
 You need to show how you will know if you have succeeded in solving the problem and how you will make the learning available to them and other organisations.
-This enables them to evaluate their own impact in achieving their aims and circulate best practice.
+This enables them to evaluate their own

+- impact in achieving their aims and circulate best practice.
 It can also impact their future grant-making.
 You should show: How you will know if you have succeeded How you will disseminate your findings How you will respond to challenges within the project Financial Overview While many Trusts will ask for a detailed budget, your proposal should include a financial overview of the project.
-This should include: On the total cost The amount raised so far and the funders involved Who else you have applied to for the shortfall (experienced funders will expect to see that you have applied to a number of other Trusts for the shortfall as they know you will not have a 100% success rate for proposals) How much you are asking the Trust for Future Plans/Exit Finally, you should outline your plans for the end of the project.
+This should include: The total cost The amount raised so far and the funders involved Who else you have applied to for the shortfall (experienced funders will expect to see that you have applied to a number of other Trusts for the shortfall as they know you will not have a 100% success rate for proposals) How much you are asking the Trust for Future Plans/Exit Finally, you should outline your plans for the end of the project.
 Will the Strategy project stop?
 If so, what is your exit strategy?
 If the project is continuing, how will it be funded?
 Will it be self-sufficient or will you be reliant on future funding?